bammyjs/xandeum-Dashboard/README.md

 - Method not found (`-32601`): The app falls back to seed aggregation using `get-stats`/`get-version`.
 - 500 from a node: That node is responding with an error; it will appear as offline.
 Use "Online only" to hide it.
 - Seeds not applied: `.env` must be at the project root and seeds must be comma separated.
+- Offline in production: Serve behind Netlify or a reverse proxy so calls hit `/prpc` and `/pnode/:ip` on the same origin; direct HTTP calls will be blocked by browsers under HTTPS.

 ## Scripts